 Squeezed and constricted in their movements, the fingers will not cooperate properly when taking the first steps, performing complex figures and maintaining balance.
 When trying on the first walking shoes with your child, make sure that the noses are not narrow, let alone pointed.
 The rounded shape is the most optimal and comfortable.
 Let's pay attention to this especially when buying the first sandals for a child.
 Too narrow at the front may cause the big toe to stick out and chafe the skin.

 Walking shoes - what to avoid?

-The so-called "non-mods" - they look beautiful in the pictures, but as the name suggests, they are not eligible for shoes and will not help you take your first steps.
+The so-called "non-lethals" - they look beautiful in the pictures, but as the name suggests, they do not qualify for shoes and will not help you take your first steps.
 Slippers - let's give them up.
-It is not their time yet.
+This is not their time yet.
 The case is the same when we want to buy slippers for learning to walk - in this case we also cross the slippers from the list.
 In a home environment, the bare foot feels best.
-However, if we have cool floors or we need footwear for a nursery, let's decide on properly fitted, stable, stiffened slippers on the heel, in which the leg will not twist.
+However, if we have cool floors or we need footwear for a nursery, let's opt for properly fitted, stable, stiffened slippers on the heel, in which the leg will not twist.

 Used or new?

-Aside from exceptional situations in which someone gives us back or sells unworn baby walking shoes (and we are sure that they are actually dusty in the wardrobe and no one has used them), do not buy used shoes.
+Apart from exceptional situations in which someone gives us back or resells unworn baby walking shoes (and we are sure that they are actually dusty in the wardrobe and no one has used them), do not buy used shoes.
 Each foot is different and works in a unique way, leaving tangible traces of use.